ktonon/cog/README.markdown

 useful, it might at times be more convenient to inject generated content directly into an otherwise manually maintained file.
-Such an injection should be automatically updated when the generated content changes, but leave the rest of the file alone. `cog` provides this kind of functionality through snippets.
+Such an injection should be automatically updated when the generated content changes, but leave the rest of the file alone. `cog` provides this kind of functionality through embeds.
 For example, consider the following generator

 ```ruby